zephyrproject-rtos/zephyr/doc/platform/minnowboard.rst

 Supported Boards
 ****************

-The basic_atom platform configuration has been tested on QEMU 2.1.
+The minnowboard platform configuration has been tested on QEMU 2.1.

 Supported Features
 ******************

-The basic_atom platform configuration supports the following hardware features:
+The minnowboard platform configuration supports the following hardware features:

 +--------------+------------+-----------------------+